ChrisMcVey1/HackNYU-co2mr/README.md

 This project provides an intuitive web service that allows users to easily research greener alternatives to their construction materials using a database.

-Created for Superhacks 2021 - awarded 3rd place overall
+Created for HackNYU 2021 🤖

+Awarded 3rd place overall 🏆

 ## Requirements